appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 3. Select an appropriate role for the user
 4. Share the application's URL with the user

 You can also make the application public.
 In that case, anyone with the URL to the application can view the application without signing in.
-You can read more about [access control here](/advanced-concepts/access-control).
+You can read more about [Make applications public](advanced-concepts/invite-users#make-application-public).

 ## **What's next**